 This is one of the simplest rules for photography, yet it's invaluable for making your photo compositions look great.
 The idea is that our eyes are naturally attracted to images that are divided into thirds, where the subject of the photo is slightly off-centre.

 To help you achieve this, most smartphone cameras let you use a grid of two horizontal and two vertical lines when taking photos.
 The subject of your photo should be at one of the four intersections of these lines to theoretically get the most visually-pleasing photo.
 Give it a go!

 Augmented color reality

-We know there are hundreds more ways to boost your smartphone photography out there, and that you probably know most of them.
-If you have any tips on how to take better photos with your Android phone that you'd like to share, let us know in the comments below.
+There are hundreds of ways to boost your smartphone photography.
+Which are your favorites?
+If you have a tip on how to take better photos with your Android phone that you'd like to share, let us know in the comments below.